• Skip to primary navigation

 These are the cutest little sugar cookies you ever did see!

-Crispy, crunchy and absolutely amazing dipped in dark chocolate.
+They're crispy, crunchy and absolutely amazing dipped in dark chocolate.
 Yes, these coconut flour sugar cookies are making my yearly Christmas baking list.

 • egg free - these coconut flour cookies are made without eggs